TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

       by the user.

-.. function:: fromstring(text, parser=None)
+.. function:: kutokastring(text, parser=None)

-   Parses an XML section from a string constant.
+   Parses an XML section kutoka a string constant.
 Same as :func:`XML`.  *text* is a string containing XML data.  *parser* is an optional parser instance.
    If not given, the standard :class:`XMLParser` parser is used.
    Returns an :class:`Element` instance.

-.. function:: fromstringlist(sequence, parser=None)
+.. function:: kutokastringlist(sequence, parser=None)

-   Parses an XML document from a sequence of string fragments.  *sequence* is a list or other sequence containing XML data fragments.  *parser* is an optional parser instance.
+   Parses an XML document kutoka a sequence of string fragments.  *sequence* is a list or other sequence containing XML data fragments.  *parser* is an optional parser instance.
 If not given, the standard :class:`XMLParser` parser is used.
 Returns an :class:`Element` instance.